The co-Hopfian property of surface braid groups: Preliminaries

-In Section \ref{sec-bn-b}, we discuss topological properties of vertices preserved by a superinjective map $\phi \colon \calcp_n(S)\to \calcp(S)$.
-Specifically, we show that for any integers $j$ and $k$ with $2\leq j\leq p$ and $1\leq k\leq p$, the map $\phi$ preserves $j$-HBCs and non-separating $k$-HBPs, respectively.
-In particular, the inclusion $\phi(\calcp_n(S))\subset \calcp_n(S)$ is proved.
-The proof of these facts in the cases $p=2$ and $p\geq 3$ are fairly different.
-In the former case, the pentagons in $\calcp_n(S)$ described in Figures \ref{fig-nhbp-pen} and \ref{fig-nhbp-c-pen} play a central role.
-The proof in the latter case is more straightforward.

-In Section \ref{sec-bs-bs}, we study a superinjective map $\psi \colon \calcp_s(S)\to \calcp_s(S)$ and show that $\psi$ preserves $j$-HBCs and $k$-HBPs, respectively, for any $j$ and $k$.
-The proof in the cases $p=2$ and $p\geq 3$ are different as in Section \ref{sec-bn-b}.
-In the former case, the hexagons in $\calcp_s(S)$ described in Figures \ref{fig-shbp-hex} and \ref{fig-shbp-c-hex} are considered.

-In Section \ref{sec-bn}, we focus on the case $p=2$ and discuss topological types of hexagons in $\calcp_n(S)$, provided that topological types of their vertices are given.
-As a result, for any superinjective map $\phi \colon \calcp_n(S)\to \calcp_n(S)$ and any non-separating 2-HBP $a$ in $S$, the map from the link of $a$ into the link of $\phi(a)$, defined as the restriction of $\phi$, induces an injective simplicial map between the Farey graphs associated with the holed spheres cut off by $a$ and $\phi(a)$ from $S$.
-We then conclude that it is surjective and that $\phi$ sends the link of $a$ onto the link of $\phi(a)$.

-In Section \ref{sec-bs}, we still focus on the case $p=2$ and obtain a similar result for any superinjective map $\psi \colon \calcp_s(S)\to \calcp_s(S)$ and any separating 2-HBP in $S$ by studying topological types of hexagons in $\calcp_s(S)$.
+In Section \ref{sec-bn}, we focus on the case of $p=2$, and discuss topological types of hexagons in $\calcp_n(S)$, provided that topological types of their vertices are given.
+As a result, for any superinjective map $\phi \colon \calcp_n(S)\to \calcp_n(S)$ and any non-separating 2-HBP $a$ in $S$, the map $\phi$ sends the link of $a$ onto the link of $\phi(a)$.
+In Section \ref{sec-bs}, we still focus on the case of $p=2$, and obtain a similar result for any superinjective map $\psi \colon \calcp_s(S)\to \calcp_s(S)$ and any separating 2-HBP $b$ in $S$.
+Namely, we show that $\psi$ sends the link of $b$ onto the link of $\psi(b)$.

-In Section \ref{sec-d}, we introduce two natural subcomplexes of the complex of arcs, denoted by $\cald(X, \partial)$ and $\cald(Y)$, and show that any injective simplicial maps from those complexes into themselves are surjective.
-In the case $p=2$, properties of hexagons proved in Sections \ref{sec-bn} and \ref{sec-bs} are also used to show that the restrictions of superinjective maps $\phi \colon \calcp_n(S)\to \calcp_n(S)$ and $\psi \colon \calcp_s(S)\to \calcp_s(S)$ to the link of any 1-HBP induce injective simplicial maps between those complexes.
+In Section \ref{sec-d}, to obtain a similar surjectivity on the link of any 1-HBP, we introduce two natural subcomplexes of the complex of arcs, denoted by $\cald(X, \partial)$ and $\cald(Y)$.
+We show that any injective simplicial maps from those complexes into themselves are surjective.

+In Section \ref{sec-surj}, we prove that any superinjective maps $\phi \colon \calcp_n(S)\to \calcp_n(S)$ and $\psi \colon \calcp_s(S)\to \calcp_s(S)$ are surjective.
+This is proved by induction on $p$.
+In the case of $p=2$, we show that for any non-separating 1-HBP $a$, the restriction of $\phi$ to the link of $a$ induces an injective simplicial map from $\cald(X, \partial)$ into itself.
+It follows from the result in Section \ref{sec-d} that $\phi$ sends the link of $a$ onto the link of $\phi(a)$.
+Similarly, using $\cald(Y)$ in place of $\cald(X, \partial)$, we show that for any separating 1-HBP $b$, the map $\psi$ sends the link of $b$ onto the link of $\psi(b)$.
+Combining surjectivity on the link of a 2-HBP proved in Sections \ref{sec-bn} and \ref{sec-bs}, we obtain surjectivity of $\phi$ and $\psi$.